Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![The Druids Arise](/assets/wr/20240520212740_1.jpg)
 {% endfigure %}

 The orcs and undead are having skirmishes over the map, and you get periodically caught in the crossfire.
-I strategically placed my ancient protector and an extra wisp to repair them, making sure that my army won't have to come back to defend the base.
+I strategically placed my ancient protectors and an extra wisp to repair them, making sure that my army won't have to come back to defend the base.
 Too often, anyway.

 Soon, Tyrande and Furion come across a defiled fountain of life.